cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Misc:**

-- Better error handling of unauthorized users attempting to login to Cypress with improved [Login documentation](https://on.cypress.io/guides/installing-and-running#section-logging-in).
+- Better error handling of unauthorized users attempting to login to Cypress with improved {% url 'Login documentation' installing-cypress %}.

 # 0.15.3